ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/document-extensions/time-series.markdown

 1. A graph of time series results in a selected time frame.
 2. A graph showing all the time series results over time.
-   Drag or resize the selected time frame to view the corresponding results.
+3. The selected time frame.
-3. A legend of time series entries' values.
+4. A legend of time series entries' values.
    The entry values names are set in Studio's **Settings > Time Series** view.

 {INFO/}